 Hover over the picture below, and click on the arrow to see more views of the cottage.

 We live 50 metres from the holiday cottage and are on hand to ensure that your stay is a comfortable one.
 However, the cottage offers privacy and quiet; it is detached, totally self-contained, and sits in its own tree-lined fruit garden.

 In the vicinity of the cottage are our goats and poultry; vegetable beds; a small newly planted orchard; a 20-year-old woodland of broadleaf trees, including willows for basket making, and workshop space.
-We are part of the Horses Welcome Scheme with our neighbours who run a small livery business (see http://www.horseswelcome.org/correen-stables-by-blackthorn-cottage.html), which means that holiday makers with horses can stay here while their horses are in livery next door.
+Our neighbours run a small livery business which means that holiday makers with horses can stay here while their horses are in livery next door.
 I have a micro-bakery and bake bread twice a week for a nearby farm shop.

 Apart from being great countryside for riding, it is also excellent for cyclists and walkers (as noted above, we are part of the NITB ‘Walkers Welcome’, ‘Cyclists Welcome’ and ‘Golfers Welcome’ Schemes), and we offer a 10% discount to people who arrive by bicycle or on foot (there is a secure place to store bikes).
 If you would like to see some more photos of Blackthorn Cottage and of Broughshane and County Antrim, please go to ‘Gallery‘, or to see a short video of the cottage, go to the ‘Facilities’ page.

 Guide dogs are welcome, by arrangement; but otherwise – sorry – no pets.